 Care & Use

-The things we make are meant to be used—often, thoughtfully, and with care.
+The things we make are meant to be used — often, thoughtfully, and with care.
 Because our work is rooted in season, simple ingredients, and minimal processing, how you store and handle these goods matters.

-This page offers general guidance to help you get the most from what you bring into your home.
+This page offers guidance to help you get the most from what you bring into your home.

 Herbal Teas & Dried Herbs

-Jams, Honey, & Preserves
+Jams, Honey & Preserves

 Tallow & Hearth Goods

-Tallow and similar hearth goods should be stored in a cool place, away from direct heat and sunlight.
+Store in a cool place, away from direct heat and sunlight.

 Beeswax Goods & Handcrafted Tools

-Seasonal Variations
+Seasonal Variation

 Shelf Life & Use